yogithaprasad/CliniScan-Lung-Abnormality-Detection/README.md

 **This tool is for educational and demonstration purposes only and is not a certified medical device intended for real-world diagnostic use.**

 ## Key Features
+- **Robust Input Validation:** A pre-processing model automatically validates uploaded images, rejecting incorrect types (e.g., photos of cats, other body part X-rays) to ensure the integrity of the analysis pipeline.
-- **Dual-Model System:** Utilizes two distinct AI models for a comprehensive, two-stage analysis.
+- **Dual-Model System:** Utilizes two distinct AI models for a comprehensive, two-stage analysis post-validation.
 - **Interactive Web Interface:** A user-friendly application built with Streamlit that allows for easy image upload and interaction.
 - **Model Interpretability:** Implements Grad-CAM to generate heatmaps, providing visual insight into the classification model's decision-making process.
 - **Flexible Detection:** Allows users to switch between a general single-class detector and a more specific multi-class detector to compare results.